princebillygk/Relational-DB-Notes-by-princebillyGK/Notes for postgres.md

-# Get Started with PostgreSQl
+# Get Started with PostgreSQL

 ###### by princbillyGK